 You may have heard in the news that Sweden is experiencing an increase in the numbers of people that are taking up low carb diets.
-The diet of choice is called a low carb high fat diet (LCHF), and apparently up to 25% of the Swedish population has given the diet a go.
-So popular has the LCHF diet became that earlier in the year a Swedish butter shortage was reported in the news, as a direct result of the numbers of people gining the LCHF diet a try.
+The diet of choice is called a low carb high-fat diet (LCHF), and apparently, up to 25% of the Swedish population has given the diet a go.
+So popular has the LCHF diet became that earlier in the year a Swedish butter shortage was reported in the news, as a direct result of the numbers of people giving the LCHF diet a try.

 So why has Sweden taken up low carbing?

-When the rest of the world are following a high carb low fat diet.
-Well the story is interesting.
+When the rest of the world is following a high carb low-fat diet.
+Well, the story is interesting.
 A doctor called Annika Dahlqvist, started recommending a high carb diet to her patients, to improve their health.
 She recommended her patients follow the LCHF diet as she had tried a low carb diet herself and noticed improvements in her own health.

-At the same time Dr. Dahlqvist took to blogging about her low carb diet experiences and together with a contemporary overview of the science available in the literature on the benefits of a low carb diet.
-Subsequently Dr, Dahlqvist was reported to the National http://healthsavy.com/product/zithromax/ Swedish Board of Health and Welfare, by two dietitians for recommending a low carb diet to her patients.
-They wanted her to stop recommending a LCHF diet to her patients, however the opposite happened.
+At the same time, Dr. Dahlqvist took to blogging about her low carb diet experiences and together with a contemporary overview of the science available in the literature on the benefits of a low carb diet.
+Subsequently Dr, Dahlqvist was reported to the National Swedish Board of Health and Welfare, by two dietitians for recommending a low carb diet to her patients.
+They wanted her to stop recommending an LCHF diet to her patients, however, the opposite happened.

 When the Swedish Board of Health and Welfare investigated the complaint against her and looked closely at the scientific evidence the board concluded that recommending and treating patients with a low carb diet was reasonable considering the current scientific evidence.

 The board’s decision in 2008 was extensively reported in the Swedish national news, and this lead directly to the increase in the uptake of the LCHF diet in Sweden.